 7. Enjoy the Views

-As it sits high atop a mountain, Erice offers some of the most breathtaking panoramic views that stretch on from Trapani and the salt marches to as far out as the Egadi islands.
-On a clear day, you can sometimes even spot the coast of Tunisia in the distance.
-Admire the surrounding scenery from the Castle of Venus or as you walk along the ancient walls of Erice.
+As it sits high atop a mountain, Erice offers some of the most breathtaking panoramic views, stretching from Trapani and the salt marshes to as far as the Egadi Islands.
+On a clear day, you can sometimes even spot the coast of Tunisia in the distance!
+We loved soaking up the scenery from the Castle of Venus or while walking along the ancient walls.

 Where to Stay

-If you’re traveling by car, make sure to confirm the parking situation with your hotel beforehand.
+Traveling by car?
+Make sure to confirm the parking situation with your hotel beforehand.
 Erice is a ZTL (zona traffico limitato) area, and though there are free and paid parking spots, it’s unlikely you’ll be driving directly to your accommodation.

 Read more: How to rent a car in Italy